christianahsasona/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5. script that lists all local variables and environment variables, and functions
+6. script that creates a new local variable